louisowen6/Mosaic_Image/README.md

 optional arguments:
   -h, --help            	show this help message and exit --pixel_batch_size    	control the detail of picture, lower means more detail but takes longer time to produce.
   --rmse_threshold      	control the color similarity, try as lower as possible in the beginning.
 If adjust_threshold is 0 and if there is an error indicating "too lower threshold" then try to add the value slowly
-  --allow_use_same_image	{Y,N}
-  							if Y then the generator is allowed to use same picture many times --adjust_threshold	    value of adjusted threshold for pixels which have rmse higher then the given initial threshold.
+  --allow_use_same_image	{Y,N}.
+If Y then the generator is allowed to use same picture many times --adjust_threshold	    value of adjusted threshold for pixels which have rmse higher then the given initial threshold.
 If 0 then it will not adjusted
   --output_width	 	 	    the width of output image.
 Height will be adjusted to maintain the aspect ratio --target_PATH	      		PATH to the target image --OUTPUT_PATH	      		PATH to the output image
 ```